-The class must contain a minimum of six hours of content based on Extension research that goes beyond the Arkansas Master Gardener Handbook.
-(Depending on the training location, a two-day class maybe offered [example: first day, start in early afternoon and second day, end at noon] since many MGs travel several hours each way.)
+The class must contain a minimum of six hours of content that is based on Extension research that goes beyond the Arkansas Master Gardener Handbook.
+(Depending on the training location, you may want to offer a two day class [example: first day, start in early afternoon and second day, end at noon] since many MGs travel several hours each way.)